14 Free Things Online That Everyone Should Take Advantage Of

 Free disposable email address

 Need to sign up for an account to view a website, but don’t want to deal with their daily email badgering?
 Grab a free, disposable email address from 10 Minute Mail.
 Why the name?
 Ten minutes after you click onto the page, your one-time email address will disappear forever, giving you just enough time to confirm a subscription, then never have to think about it again.
+While you’re browsing these great free online resources, be aware of these 10 online scams and learn how to avoid them.

 Free furniture, moving supplies, and everything else